ansible/ansible-lint/docs/installing.md

 - You should upgrade the Python installer (`pip` or `pipx`) to the latest version available from pypi.org.
 If you used a system package manager, you will need to upgrade the installer to a newer version.
-- Installing from git zip archives is not supported but it should work at least with main branch and latest versions of pip and setuptools.
+- If you are installing from a git zip archive, which is not supported but should work, ensure you use the main branch and the latest version of pip and setuptools.
 - If you are using a the tool from within a container or system package, you should not report the issue here.
 Please contact the packager for that.
 - If you are using [poetry](https://python-poetry.org/), read